pennersr/django-allauth/docs/providers.rst

 The following Keycloak settings are available.

 KEYCLOAK_URL:
-    The url of your hosted keycloak server, it must end with ``/auth``.
-For example, you can use: ``https://your.keycloak.server/auth``
+    The url of your hosted keycloak server.
+For example, you can use: ``https://your.keycloak.server``

 KEYCLOAK_URL_ALT:
-    An alternate url of your hosted keycloak server, it must end with ``/auth``.
-For example, you can use: ``https://your.keycloak.server/auth``
+    An alternate url of your hosted keycloak server.
+For example, you can use: ``https://your.keycloak.server``

     This can be used when working with Docker on localhost, with a frontend and a backend hosted in different containers.